LarsInteractive/MoonAndSun-Watchmaker/README.md

 * Technical

-  * Very power efficient due to a lot of black
+  * Very eneegy efficient due to a lot of black backgrolunds

   * Calculation of the display only necessary once a minute